JulioPeixoto/happ1l0op-challenge/README.md

-# Happyloop Challenge - AI-Powered Soda Vending Machine
+#  AI-Powered Soda Vending Machine

 A simple AI-powered API for a soda vending machine that interprets natural language commands to sell products, track inventory, and manage transactions.